shiloenix/vidoe/README.md

 ### No ads, no telemetry
 VIDO collects nothing.
 No analytics, no tracking, no third-party scripts.
 Your downloads stay between you and your machine.

-### Docker containerized
+### Self-hosted Docker containerized
-VIDO ships as a Docker Compose stack.
+It ships as a Docker Compose stack.
 One command and it's running — no Node or Python setup required on the host.

-### Self-hosted
-You own the server.
-Downloads go straight to your machine's `~/Downloads` folder.
-Nothing passes through any third-party service.

 ---